panzi/punktum/README.md

 Based on version of [main.js](https://github.com/motdotla/dotenv/blob/8ab33066f90a20445d3c41e4fafba6c929c5e1a5/lib/main.js) from the dotenv npm package.

+There is a sub-dialect with the package [`dotenv-expand`](https://github.com/motdotla/dotenv-expand).
+This builds on [`dotenv`](https://github.com/motdotla/dotenv) and adds variable expansion.
+Of course that also works in unexpected ways, see below.

 ### Quirks

 This dialect supports strings quoted in double quotes (`"`), single quotes (`'`)